-- Analytically distinguish general tendencies of historical development and specific forms that they have taken in France. - Understand the key factors - ranging from economic development to religion - that shape the historical process; critically analyze the reasons behind specific historical events. - Understand the specificity of the historical approach to social and cultural phenomena.
+- Analytically distinguish general tendencies of historical development and specific forms that they have taken in Europe and different European countries. - Understand the key factors - ranging from economic development to religion - that shape the historical process; critically analyze the reasons behind specific historical events. - Understand the specificity of the historical approach to social and cultural phenomena.
 Understand the difference between historical analysis and value judgment. - Understand the historical foundations of the conceptual vocabulary used in social and human sciences and critically apply key historical concepts (such as capitalism, modernity, revolution, democracy, and others). - Understand the distinction between primary and secondary historical sources and analyze them critically.

-- Examine the major economic, social, political, and cultural events in French history from the sixteenth century to the early twenty-first century.
+- Examine the key economic, social, political, and cultural events in European history from the fifteenth century to the early twenty-first century.